Guru-ThutaSann/JS-Mahabote/README.md

 # JS-Mahabote
- Here is an explanation of how to calculate the Mahabote, which is an ancient astrology system of the Burmese people.
+Here is an explanation of how to calculate the Mahabote, an ancient astrology system of the Burmese people.
 The current version is 1.0.0, and I will update it again later.

 # The following features can be used in Mahabote v1.0.0: